 Ponomarenko was charged under Article 207.3.2.e of the criminal code, which bans disseminating false information on the basis of “political, ideological, racial, national or religious hatred,” according to those news reports.
 If found guilty, she faces up to 10 years in prison.

 Authorities allege that she was connected to the now-shuttered Telegram news channel “No Censorship,” which published coverage of the Russian bombing of the Ukrainian city of Mariupol, according to those news reports on her case.
-Ponomarenko denied any affiliation with that outlet and claimed that authorities had not shown that she was connected to it.
+Ponomarenko claimed that authorities had not shown that she was connected to that outlet.

 Ponomarenko recently covered protests in Novosibirsk and St. Petersburg against the Russian invasion of Ukraine for RusNews; she was previously detained and fined over her coverage of anti-war rallies, according to reports.